joshbegley/nyt-latest/README.md

-**Authorities Clear D.C.
-Homeless Camps as Part of Trump’s Takeover**\
+**D.C.
+Homeless Camps Are Cleared Ahead of Federal Raids**\
-`City officials and advocates for the homeless had spent much of Thursday urging people in encampments to go to shelters.`\
+`City officials and advocates spent much of the day trying to clear homeless camps in the city, urging people to go to shelters ahead of expected federal raids.`\
 https://nytimes.com/2025/08/14/us/politics/dc-homeless-camps-trump.html

 **Vikings-Patriots joint practice: J.J.
 McCarthy's best practice of training camp and more**\